Arakruz/Pomodoro-Timer/README.md

 - [X] As a user, I want the sessions list to be automatically loaded from file when I open the program

+##### Phase 4

+Changed the classes FocusSession and SessionsList to be more robust.
+In FocusSession intSetter and the constructor throw SmallerThanOneException if a timer is trying to be set as 0 or less.
+In SessionsList the method removeSession throws NoSessionException if no session is selected or given session is not in the list.

+Also, all classes in the packages "buttons" and "tools" are subclasses of the abstract classes Button and Tool respectively.
+They override some methods and utilize fields from the appropriate abstract class.